 |72||Papua New Guinea|

-* The safeguard surtax is applicable to imports of concrete reinforcing bar originating in or imported from Vietnam.
+* The safeguard surtax is only applicable to imports of concrete reinforcing bar originating in and imported from Vietnam.

 - Date modified: